Mining industry of South Africa: Working conditions

 Falls of ground dominated the causes at 72, machinery, transportation and mining accidents caused 70 and the remainder were classed as general.
 Of the falls of ground, approx. two-thirds were on the deep gold mines, a reflection of the extreme pressure at depth and continual movement of the country rock.

-Amongst the machinery, mining and transportation fatalities were working on grizzlies without safety belts, working below loose rock in ore passes, getting crushed by that deadly combination of a loco and a ventilation door frame (the clearance between the two is only a few inches) and working on running conveyors, all direct contraventions of safety instructions.
-Drilling into misfires was also mentioned, a clear example of sloppy and unsafe mining.
+Fatalities in machinery, mining, and transportation often resulted from direct safety violations.
+These included working on ATVs without safety belts, working below loose rock in ore passes, being crushed between mining locomotives and ventilation door frames due to minimal clearance, and working on running conveyors.
+Drilling into misfires was another cited example of sloppy and unsafe mining.

 It is difficult to see how falls of ground can be eliminated given their frequent unpredictability, which is increasing with depth, and the difficulties in providing continuous roof support as on longwall coal mines due to the violence of a face blast in the hard rock of the gold mines but clearly much can be done to improve training and to instill a sense of safe working practice in the miners, many of whom are relatively inexperienced.

 Mine safety received considerable publicity in 2007, particularly after 3,200 workers were temporarily trapped underground at the Elandskraal mine after a compressed air pipe ruptured due to internal corrosion, broke loose and fell into the man-hoisting shaft.
 The workers were eventually rescued through the rock hoisting shaft after the blasting smoke had cleared.
 The incident caused South African President Thabo Mbeki to mandate full safety audits for all operating mines.
 This audit has caused additional facilities to shut down temporarily, including the nation's largest gold mine located at Driefontein.

 Rand Rebellion

-The Rand Rebellion was a widespread strike amongst miners in the Witwatersrand area of the Transvaal Province in the former Union of South Africa.
+The Rand Rebellion was a widespread strike among miners in the Witwatersrand area of the Transvaal Province in the former Union of South Africa.

 2007 strike

 In 2007 the South African National Union of Mineworkers, which represents the nation's mineworkers, engaged in a series of talks with the Chamber of Mines, an industry group.
 The meetings also saw the participation of the Commission for Conciliation, Mediation and Arbitration, a body with mediation authority over the dispute.
 On 27 November 2007, the National Union of Mineworkers announced that South African mineworkers would go on strike to protest at unsafe working conditions.

 The strike took place on 4 December, and impacted over 240,000 workers at 60 sites across the country, including mines devoted to the production of gold, platinum, and coal.